AckerlyXu/heima/articles/app-service-web/web-sites-staged-publishing.md

-<properties
+---
-    pageTitle="Set up staging environments for web apps in Azure App Service | Azure" description="Learn how to use staged publishing for web apps in Azure App Service." services="app-service"
+title: Set up staging environments for web apps in Azure App Service | Azure
-    documentationcenter=""
-    author="cephalin"
-    writer="cephalin"
-    manager="erikre"
-    editor="mollybos" />
-<tags
-    ms.assetid="e224fc4f-800d-469a-8d6a-72bcde612450"
-    ms.service="app-service"
-    ms.workload="na"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/16/2016"
-    wacn.date=""
-    ms.author="cephalin" />
+description: Learn how to use staged publishing for web apps in Azure App Service.
+services: app-service
+documentationcenter: ''
+author: cephalin
+writer: cephalin
+manager: erikre
+editor: mollybos

+ms.assetid: e224fc4f-800d-469a-8d6a-72bcde612450
+ms.service: app-service
+ms.workload: na
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/16/2016
+wacn.date: ''
+ms.author: cephalin
+---

 # Set up staging environments in Azure App Service
 <a name="Overview"></a>

-When you deploy your web app, mobile back end, and API app to [App Service](/documentation/articles/app-service-changes-existing-services/), you can deploy to a separate deployment slot instead of the default production slot when running in the **Standard** or **Premium** App Service plan mode.
+When you deploy your web app, mobile back end, and API app to [App Service](./app-service-changes-existing-services.md), you can deploy to a separate deployment slot instead of the default production slot when running in the **Standard** or **Premium** App Service plan mode.
 Deployment slots are actually live apps with their own hostnames.
 App content and configurations elements can be swapped between two deployment slots, including the production slot.
 Deploying your application to a deployment slot has the following benefits:

 * You can validate app changes in a staging deployment slot before swapping it with the production slot.
 * Deploying an app to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
 This eliminates downtime when you deploy your app.
 The traffic redirection is seamless, and no requests are dropped as a result of swap operations.
 This entire workflow can be automated by configuring [Auto Swap](#configure-auto-swap-for-your-web-app) when pre-swap validation is not needed.
 * After a swap, the slot with previously staged app now has the previous production app.
 If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good site" back.

 Each App Service plan mode supports a different number of deployment slots.
-To find out the number of slots your app's mode supports, see [App Service Pricing](/pricing/details/app-service/).
+To find out the number of slots your app's mode supports, see [App Service Pricing](https://www.azure.cn/pricing/details/app-service/).

 * When your app has multiple slots, you cannot change the mode.
 * Scaling is not available for non-production slots.
 * Linked resource management is not supported for non-production slots.
-In the [Azure Portal Preview](/documentation/articles/app-service-web-app-azure-portal/) only, you can avoid this potential impact on a production slot by temporarily moving the non-production slot to a different App Service plan mode.
+In the [Azure Portal Preview](./app-service-web-app-azure-portal.md) only, you can avoid this potential impact on a production slot by temporarily moving the non-production slot to a different App Service plan mode.
 Note that the non-production slot must once again share the same mode with the production slot before you can swap the two slots.

 ## <a name="Add"></a> Add a deployment slot
 The app must be running in the **Standard** or **Premium** mode in order for you to enable multiple deployment slots.

-1. In the [Azure Portal Preview](https://portal.azure.cn/), open your app's [resource blade](/documentation/articles/resource-group-portal/#manage-resources).
+1. In the [Azure Portal Preview](https://portal.azure.cn/), open your app's [resource blade](../azure-resource-manager/resource-group-portal.md#manage-resources).
 2. Choose the **Deployment slots** option, then click **Add Slot**.

     ![Add a new deployment slot][QGAddNewDeploymentSlot]

-    > [AZURE.NOTE]
+    > [!NOTE]
     > If the app is not already in the **Standard** or **Premium** mode, you will receive a message indicating the supported modes for enabling staged publishing.
 At this point, you have the option to select **Upgrade** and navigate to the **Scale** tab of your app before continuing.
     >
     >
 3. In the **Add a slot** blade, give the slot a name, and select whether to clone app configuration from another existing deployment slot.
 Click the check mark to continue.

     ![Configuration Source][ConfigurationSource1]

     The first time you add a slot, you will only have two choices: clone configuration from the default slot in production or not at all.
     After you have created several slots, you will be able to clone configuration from a slot other than the one in production:

     ![Configuration sources][MultipleConfigurationSources]
 4. In your app's resource blade, click  **Deployment slots**, then click a deployment slot to open that slot's resource blade, with a set of metrics and configuration just like any other app.
 The name of the slot is shown at the top of the blade to remind you that you are viewing the deployment slot.

     ![Deployment Slot Title][StagingTitle]
 5. Click the app URL in the slot's blade.
 Notice the deployment slot has its own hostname and is also a live app.
 To limit public access to the deployment slot, see [App Service Web App - block web access to non-production deployment slots](http://ruslany.net/2014/04/azure-web-sites-block-web-access-to-non-production-deployment-slots/).

 There is no content after deployment slot creation.
 You can deploy to the slot from a different repository branch, or an altogether different repository.
 You can also change the slot's configuration.
 Use the publish profile or deployment credentials associated with the deployment slot for content updates.
-For example, you can [publish to this slot with git](/documentation/articles/app-service-deploy-local-git/).
+For example, you can [publish to this slot with git](./app-service-deploy-local-git.md).

 ## <a name="AboutConfiguration"></a> Configuration for deployment slots
 When you clone configuration from another deployment slot, the cloned configuration is editable.
 Furthermore, some configuration elements will follow the content across a swap (not slot specific) while other configuration elements will stay in the same slot after a swap (slot specific).
 The following lists show the configuration that will change when you swap slots.